Frequently Asked Questions

 For more information about what to expect on Commencement day, visit the Commencement Ceremony: Day-Of Guide, where details are posted regarding parking, arrival and check-in, and the order of commencement exercises.

 Candidates participating in a Commencement ceremony do not need a ticket for themselves; only guests need tickets.
-Electronic guest tickets will be emailed to your PNW email account approximately two weeks prior to the Commencement ceremony date.
+An email with a link to your electronic guest tickets will be sent to your PNW email account approximately two weeks prior to the Commencement ceremony date.
 (Note: Graduates will have access to their PNW email account for one year following the semester in which they earned their degree.)

 Guest Seating Ticket Requirements for Spring Commencement